ibmresilient/resilient-community-apps/fn_resilient_ml/doc/design.md

 With these two enhancement, word2vec can be used to obtain similarity between sentences.

-### NLP summary
+### Resilient NLP summary
-In summary, the steps to build this NLP model can be summarized in the following data flow
+In summary, the steps to build a Resilient NLP model can be summarized in the following data flow
 diagram:
 ![data flow](images/NLP_dataflow.png)